 Reading other authors remains my favorite pastime.
 My current favorite authors are Shannon Thompson, Jandy Nelson, and Harlan Coben (I know, very different, but I love his novels.)

-Here’s the opening from the short story mentioned above.
-Email me on my home page for a copy of this story.
+Here’s the opening from a middle grade short story written in first person.
+Subscribe on my home page and email me for a copy of this story.
 I’ll be happy to send it to you as an attachment to your email address.